LaoBench: A Large-Scale Multidimensional Lao Benchmark for Large Language Models: Introduction

 \section{Introduction}

-Low-resource languages in Southeast Asia, such as Lao, have long suffered from a scarcity of comprehensive natural language processing (NLP) resources and benchmarks.
-This lack severely limits the development and evaluation of large language models (LLMs) tailored to these languages, thereby restricting their practical utility and cultural inclusiveness.
-Although recent multilingual LLMs have demonstrated promising results on widely spoken languages, their performance on Lao remains largely untested due to the absence of standardized, large-scale evaluation datasets.
+Large language models (LLMs) have achieved strong performance on reasoning, dialogue, and translation~\cite{openai2024gpt4technicalreport}, yet evaluation remains heavily skewed toward high-resource languages.
+This gap is particularly severe in Southeast Asia, where linguistic diversity is high but benchmark coverage is limited~\cite{FLORES,adelani2021masakhanernamedentityrecognition}.
+While evaluation resources exist for Thai, Vietnamese, and Indonesian~\cite{yang-etal-2022-cino,xu2025cmhgdatasetbenchmarkheadline,zhang2025milic,raja2025parallelcorporamachinetranslation}, Lao is still largely absent from large-scale multilingual benchmarks (Table~\ref{tab:benchmark_comparison}).

+Existing SEA-focused benchmarks also have limitations beyond language coverage.
+Many emphasize high-level multilingual reasoning or rely on translation from English, which often misses Lao-specific cultural grounding and linguistic properties.
+Lao’s \textit{scriptio continua} writing system introduces tokenization ambiguity and can distort generation and translation metrics.
+Curriculum-aligned education evaluation is under-explored, despite being central to native proficiency.
+Finally, publicly released benchmarks are increasingly vulnerable to contamination and leaderboard overfitting, yet Lao lacks a held-out black-box evaluation service for fair and sustainable comparison.
+These gaps motivate LaoBench as a native, multidimensional, and contamination-resistant evaluation suite for Lao.

+Lao is the official language of Laos and is used by millions of speakers, yet it remains low-resource in NLP due to limited digitized corpora and scarce labeled data.
+Beyond data scarcity, Lao poses challenges for LLMs, including ambiguous tokenization under \textit{scriptio continua}, a complex tonal system, and frequent Pali--Sanskrit loanwords.
+Existing Lao NLP resources are mostly task-specific, such as morphological analysis~\cite{eskander-etal-2019-unsupervised} and limited translation datasets~\cite{10.1145/3610404,geigle2024babelimagenetmassivelymultilingualevaluation}, which are insufficient for evaluating general-purpose LLMs.
+Secure evaluation is also increasingly important as public benchmarks face leakage and overfitting risks, motivating held-out test sets and black-box services~\cite{deng-etal-2024-investigating}.

-To address this critical gap, we present \textbf{LaoBench}, the first extensive and multidimensional benchmark specifically designed to evaluate LLMs’ capabilities in Lao.
-As shown in Figure~\ref{fig:case}, LaoBench contains over 17,000 test items, divided into open-source and closed-source subsets, covering three fundamental dimensions: (1) \textit{Knowledge Application}, assessing advanced domain-specific understanding grounded in Lao’s cultural and societal context; (2) \textit{K12 Foundational Education}, evaluating core educational knowledge aligned with Lao’s compulsory education curriculum; and (3) \textit{Bilingual Translation}, measuring bidirectional translation proficiency among Lao, Chinese, and English.
+To address these gaps, we introduce \textbf{LaoBench}, the first large-scale, high-quality, and multidimensional benchmark for evaluating LLMs in Lao.
+LaoBench contains \textbf{17,000+} instances spanning three dimensions: (1) \textit{Knowledge Application} grounded in Lao society, culture, politics, history, and science; (2) \textit{K12 Foundational Education} aligned with Lao’s national curriculum; and (3) \textit{Bilingual Translation} among Lao, Chinese, and English.